 With a long history, sheep blood sausage is a specialty food in Lhasa, Tibet.
 The sheep's blood, scooped from the sheep's cavity into a bowl, usually can fill its gut.
 When filled, the first crush the blood clot by hand, stir into buckwheat flour or white flour, then add chopped belly, oil, salt, spices, garlic, and other things.
 Sheep blood sausage is excellent.
 After cooking, the color is a little black and red, which looks not very good, but the taste is delicious.
 Usually, when Tibetans can’t finish the sheep blood sausage, they will freeze it.

 Besides, there are other types of sausages in Tibet, such as meat sausage and oil sausages.

 - Air Dried Meat

-Air dried beef and mutton is a favorite food of Tibetans.
+Air-dried beef and mutton is a favorite food of Tibetans.
 It is usually made each winter, often at the end of November.
 At this time, the temperature is below zero.
 Tibetans cut the beef and mutton into small pieces and string them up, then hang them with bamboo cages in the shade under the tents and eaves to freeze and air dry.
 After the second year in March, they will be taken down to be roasted or eaten raw, which are very delicious.
-Due to the special climatic characteristics of Tibet, Tibetan air-dried meat has its own characteristics.
+Due to the unique climatic characteristics of Tibet, Tibetan air-dried meat has its features.

 Related Articles & Posts